OCA/survey/survey_contact_generation/README.rst

 To configure the contact generation:

-#.
-Go to the configured survey.
+1. Go to the configured survey.
-#.
-In the *Contact* section of the *Options* tab, set
-   *Generate Contact* on, if you want contacts to be generated from the answers to this survey.
+2. In the *Contact* section of the *Options* tab, set *Generate Contact* on, if you want contacts to be generated from the answers to this survey.
-#.
-If you want the generated to have a parent company, set the option
-   *Create Parent Contact* and link the `company_name` field to a question in the survey.
+3. If you want the generated to have a parent company, set the option *Create Parent Contact* and link the company_name field to a question in the survey.
-#.
-In each question associated with a future new contact,
-   specify the corresponding contact field.
+4. In each question associated with a future new contact, specify the corresponding contact field.
 To do this, go to the 'Options' tab, then navigate to the 'Contact' group, and select the 'Contact field' field.

 Usage
 =====

 if the survey is properly configured, once it is submited by an anonomous user, a new contact is create or an existing one is linked.

 Bug Tracker
 ===========